 Dr. Richard Eslinger served from 1973 until 1978.
 From 1978 to 1982, Dr. Richard E. Harding served as pastor of Old West Church.
 From 1982 until 1991, the Rev. F. Willard Moffat served as Pastor, building the congregation to represent a diverse cross-section of people and neighborhoods throughout the Greater Boston area.
 The Rev. Gary F. Nettleton, led the congregation from 1991 to 2001.

-During the last decade, Old West has participated actively in the founding and continuing operations of Safe Havens Interfaith Partnership (formerly Boston Justice Ministries) against domestic violence, which provides assistance to adults and children faced with domestic abuse.
+During the next decade, Old West has participated actively in the founding and continuing operations of Safe Havens Interfaith Partnership (formerly Boston Justice Ministries) against domestic violence, which provides assistance to adults and children faced with domestic abuse.

-OLD WEST'S FISK ORGAN
+OLD WEST'S FISK ORGAN & THE OLD WEST ORGAN SOCIETY

 On Easter 1971, Old West Church dedicated its then-new Fisk organ.
 During May and June of 2000, C. B. Fisk, Inc., performed extensive restoration, updating of controls, and cleaning.
 This organ is considered by many to be the finest of its genre in America.
 Its musical qualities have been praised by many of the world’s greatest organists, who have taken great delight in playing it.
 Old West Church’s Fisk organ is considered to be the quintessence of Charles Fisk’s work.
 Since 1974, Yuko Hayashi has been our Director of Music and, as long-time Head of the organ department of the New England Conservatory of Music, has worked to secure the reputation of our Fisk organ as one of the outstanding instruments for worship and performance, alike.
 The following tells how this magnificent instrument came to be built for Old West Church.